kcheilman/cfg/README.md

-# macos_setup
+# cfg
-dot files and other for macOS shell/terminal/emacs setup
+dot files and other home directory files/dirs for shell/terminal/emacs setup